Murder in Massachusetts law

 Murder in Massachusetts law constitutes the intentional killing, under circumstances defined by law, of people within or under the jurisdiction of the U.S. state of Massachusetts.

 The United States Centers for Disease Control and Prevention reported that in the year 2020, the state had one of the lowest murder rates in the country.

 The felony murder rule in Massachusetts applies for second-degree murder.

 Definitions

+Murder, and its degrees, have been defined by the Massachusetts General Court and codified by it in Section 1 of Chapter 265 of the General laws.
+The degree of murder is a question of fact to be decided by the jury.
+The common law crime of petit treason is treated as murder in Massachusetts.

 First-degree murder

 First-degree murder is the most serious homicide offense in Massachusetts.
 It constitutes an intentional killing with premeditation, a murder executed with extreme atrocity and cruelty, or the killing of a person caused by the commission or attempted commission of a felony that can be punished by life in prison regardless of intent.
 For adult offenders, it is punished only by life imprisonment without the possibility of parole.
 For juvenile offenders, it is punished only by life-with-parole.

+The relevant part of § 1 reads as follows:

+Section 1.
+Murder committed with deliberately premeditated malice aforethought, or with extreme atrocity or cruelty, or in the commission or attempted commission of a crime punishable with death (Note: In 1984, the Supreme Judicial Court struck down the states death penalty statute.
+The General Court (state legislature) has continuously opposed restoring the penalty, with the 118th General Court outright repealing the states death penalty statute in 2014.
+Nevertheless, even though the penalty does not exist under Massachusetts law, the General Court has not removed all references to the penalty in other statutes.) or imprisonment for life, is murder in the first degree. ...
+Petit treason shall be prosecuted and punished as murder.

 Second-degree murder

 Second-degree murder is the second most serious homicide offense in Massachusetts.
 It constitutes the intentional killing of someone without premeditation, or the killing of someone caused by the commission or attempted commission of a felony that is not punishable by life.
 It is punished by life-with-parole after 15 to 25 years.
+The relevant part of § 1 reads as follows: